 Step 3: Transfer the seitan to a work space.
 Knead the seitan with your hands until it comes together in a ball.

-I love the smell of onion, garlic, parsley and cumin.
+I love the smell of onion, garlic, parsley and caraway seeds.
 It’s perfect for the bread filling.

 Step 4: Roll out the seitan as thin as possible using a rolling pin – a rectangle shape should be the goal.
 But it’s the hardest part!
 Power through!
 You got this!